grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 ##  lm.fit  100.7  100.7  104.5  104.5  108.3  108.3     2  a
 {% endhighlight %}

 For this small dataset example, a regular `lm()` call is about five times faster than `feols()`... and `lm.fit()` is then a further ten times faster still.
 Now, we're talking microseconds here and the difference is not something you'd notice running a single regression.
-But... once you start running 20,000 of them, then those microseconds start to add up.^[Another thing is that `lm.fit()` produces a much more limited, but leaner return object.
-So we'll be taxing our computers' memories less.]
-Final thing, just to prove that we're getting the same coefficients:
+But... once you start running 20,000 of them, then those microseconds start to add up.^[4] Final thing, just to prove that we're getting the same coefficients:

 {% highlight r %}